AnilYadav751/Inventory_Management_System/README.md

 Here is a log of a successful transaction and reporting session-

     === Inventory System ===

-  Add New Product
+  1.Add New Product
-  Process Sale (Transaction Demo)
+  2.Process Sale (Transaction Demo)
-  Generate Low Stock Report
+  3.Generate Low Stock Report
-  Exit
+  4.Exit

 Enter choice: 2